antonyms/CMultiVec/README.md

 * MLPack[2]

 #Tools
 There are four tools, which work as a pipeline.
+For a full listing of the command line options, just run any of the tools with the -h option.

+The data formats section below will also help you understand the inputs and outputs of these tools

 ##CExtractContexts
 CExtractContexts creates a Context Directory from a corpus.
 By default